Msathvik007/PCS_PROJECT_TEAM7/README.md

 # Implementation

- Markup : 1.
-Connect to mysql database and create tables as given in database.txt
+ 1. Connect to mysql database and create tables as given in database.txt
  2. Check the port number and ip address so that it matches with the mySQL server
  3. In both the server codes there is a global variable path assign with the path where you want to store the files and directories.
  4. Similarly change the path in client.py which takes the name main_path.
-          5. In the client.py the path is split and stored in path_elemets and these elements are assigned to different variables based on array indexes so, do check the indexes in order to run the code properly
+ 5. In the client.py the path is split and stored in path_elemets and these elements are assigned to different variables based on array
+    indexes so, do check the indexes in order to run the code properly
  6. Now, Run server.py file #Server1 gets started
  7. Run server2.py #Server 2 gets started
  8. Run client.py

 After successfully running client.py a GUI interface is opened where you can login or signup and after logging in a new window is opened where all the operations can be perfomed.